NoteDance/Note/README.md

 **Note uses multiprocessing parallel forward propagation and optimizes neural network.**

 **Note's multi-process kernel is not compatible with the neural network built by Keras.
-Examples have ways to build compatible neural network.**
+You can use the layer package from Note and the low-level API from tensorflow to build neural networks.**

 #### Multiprocessing: